bsmith89/strain-corr/doc/manuscript/manuscript.md

 frequently for recipients of D97.
 These two strains had a SNP genotype dissimilarity of 0.23, similar to the median dissimilarity across all pairs of UCFMT strains of 0.25 (IQR: 0.13 – 0.31).
-Approximately 80% of each strain’s gene content was shared with the other, while 18% and 24% was private to strain-6 and strain-9, respectively (Fig. 5C; Supplementary Table 2).
+Approximately 80% of each strain's gene content was shared with the other, while 18% and 24% was private to strain-6 and strain-9, respectively (Fig. 5C; Supplementary Table 2).
 Cross-referencing co-occurrence clusters with the estimated gene content of these strains, about 60% of clusters in each were